kubectl set context & use context Command Examples

 What is the difference between kubectl set and kubectl use context?

-The set-context parameters modifies the cluster context or create a new one if not present.
+The set-context parameters modify the cluster context or create a new one if not present.
 The use context parameter is used to switch to a different context.

 kubectl Alternatives to Set Contexts